OGMyst/milestone-Project-three/README.md

 ### **Structure**

 The site is made up of five pages.
-The landing page contains the calendar and a nav bar.
+The landing page contains the calendar.
 From the calendar the user can open a film modal to give extra info about a specific film.
 This modal is also accesible from the explore page.
-The explore page is for users wanting to search for specific films that they may not know the release date for or simply prefer this version on navigation.
+The explore page is for users wanting to search for specific films that they may not know the release date for or simply prefer this version of navigation.
 There is a page to display films for days where there are more than two films released that day.
 In this case the film posters would distort the calendar cells so another page is necessary to make these films accesible without changing the format of the calendar.